codahale/lockstitch/design.md

 > `XTR` […]

 A secure Extract-then-Expand KDF, then, requires `XTR` to be a secure computational extractor with respect to the keying material and `PRF` to be a secure PRF.
-Rocca-S includes PRF security in its security claims, so the KDF security of the `Chain` function hinges on the tag `T` being a secure computational extractor of the protocol's prior inputs: i.e., is Rocca-S's `Tag` function a secure computational extractor of its other parameters.
+A secure computational extractor, or strong randomness extractor, takes a uniformly random seed `S` and an arbitrary input value `M` and produces an output value with a negligible difference in statistical difference from `S`.
+Rocca-S includes PRF security in its security claims, so the KDF security of the `Chain` function hinges on whether or not Rocca-S's `Tag` function is a secure extractor of its key, nonce, associated data, and ciphertext.

-A secure computational extractor (or strong randomness extractor) takes a uniformly random seed `S` and an arbitrary input value `M` and produces an output value with a negligible difference in statistical difference from `S`.
-Rocca-S does not explicitly include strong randomness extraction in its security claims, which is not surprising, given that mention of randomness extractors is largely limited to random number generator design and theoretical discussions about entropy.
-Nonetheless, it may be reasonably assumed that Rocca-S's `Tag` function is a secure extractor of its associated data.
+Rocca-S does not explicitly include strong randomness extraction in its security claims (which is not surprising, given that mention of randomness extractors is largely limited to random number generator design and theoretical discussions about entropy) but it may be reasonably assumed that it is.
 Rocca-S is compactly committing--given `T=E(K, D, P)`, a polynomial adversary has a negligible advantage in finding any other `K′`, `D′`, or `P′` which produces the same `T`--which allows it to function as a sUF-CMA secure message authentication code (MAC) by passing the message as associated data and using an empty string as the plaintext.
-[NIST SP 800-56C][] allows for the use of full-length AES-CMAC as a randomness extractor; as a MAC algorithm, Rocca-S has strictly superior security claims than AES-CMAC and thus can be considered a suitable randomness extractor.
+Similarly, [NIST SP 800-56C][] allows for the use of full-length AES-CMAC as a randomness extractor; as a MAC algorithm, Rocca-S has strictly superior security claims than AES-CMAC and depends on the same cryptographic primitive.

 [NIST SP 800-56C]: https://csrc.nist.gov/publications/detail/sp/800-56c/rev-2/final

 #### KDF Chains

-Given that this construction is KDF secure, sequences of operations which accept input and output in a protocol therefore constitute a [KDF chain][kdf-chain], giving Lockstitch protocols the following security properties:
+Given that `Chain` is KDF secure, sequences of Lockstitch operations which accept input and output in a protocol therefore constitute a [KDF chain][kdf-chain], giving Lockstitch protocols the following security properties:

 [kdf-chain]: https://signal.org/docs/specifications/doubleratchet/doubleratchet.pdf